WCK Serving Communities Across the Middle East

 What is the current level of need in Gaza?

 Though improved relative to the situation prior to the current ceasefire, the level of need in Gaza remains acute.
-Families are facing severe food insecurity, displacement, and limited access to basic services after months of crisis.
-WCK is presently preparing about 800,000 meals every day in Gaza, in addition to 400,000 pita rounds.
-But even this is not enough.
-We are building toward 1 million daily meals as we endeavor to meet the current humanitarian demand.
+Families are facing severe challenges to food and nutrition security, displacement, and limited access to basic services after months of crisis.

-How has the ceasefire affected WCK’s work in Gaza?
+How has the ceasefire in Gaza affected WCK’s work in Gaza?

 So now you’re able to cook and serve meals like before the 2025 restrictions?